With its brand new series, Killing Fields, Discovery Channel looks to make a splash in ever fascinating

-world of true crime that has made hits out of Serial
+world of true crime that has made hits out of Serial, The Jinx, and

 State University graduate student, Eugenie Boisfontain, who was last alive seen